Houari Boumediene Airport: History

 Once in Allied hands, the airport was used by the United States Army Air Forces Air Transport Command as a major transshipment hub for cargo, transiting aircraft and personnel.
-It functioned as a stopover en route to Tafarquay Airport, near Oran or to Tunis Airport, Tunisia on the North African Cairo-Dakar transport route.
-It also flew personnel and cargo to Marseille, Milan, Naples and Palermo, Sicily.
-In addition, Twelfth Air Force A3 SECTION under the command of Lt.
-Col Carter E. Duncan 1943/44, used the airport as a command and control facility, headquartering its XII Bomber Command; XXII Tactical Air Command, and the 51st Troop Carrier Wing to direct combat and support missions during the North African Campaign against the German Afrika Korps Known Allied air force combat units assigned to the airfield were:
+It functioned as a stopover en route to Tafarquay Airport, near Oran, or to Tunis Airport, Tunisia, on the North African Cairo-Dakar transport route.
+It also flew personnel and cargo to Marseille, Milan, Naples and Palermo.
+In addition, Twelfth Air Force A3 SECTION, under the command of Lt.
+Col Carter E. Duncan 1943/44, used the airport as a command and control facility, headquartering its XII Bomber Command; XXII Tactical Air Command, and the 51st Troop Carrier Wing to direct combat and support missions during the North African Campaign against the German Afrika Korps.
+Known Allied air force combat units assigned to the airfield were: